Permutation test: Relation to parametric tests

 Permutation tests are a subset of non-parametric statistics.
 Assuming that our experimental data come from data measured from two treatment groups, the method simply generates the distribution of mean differences under the assumption that the two groups are not distinct in terms of the measured variable.
 From this, one then uses the observed statistic ($T_\text{obs}$ above) to see to what extent this statistic is special, i.e., the likelihood of observing the magnitude of such a value (or larger) if the treatment labels had simply been randomized after treatment.

 In contrast to permutation tests, the distributions underlying many popular "classical" statistical tests, such as the t-test, F-test, z-test, and χ2 test, are obtained from theoretical probability distributions.
-Fisher's exact test is an example of a commonly used permutation test for evaluating the association between two dichotomous variables.
+Fisher's exact test is an example of a commonly used parametric test for evaluating the association between two dichotomous variables.
 When sample sizes are very large, the Pearson's chi-square test will give accurate results.
 For small samples, the chi-square reference distribution cannot be assumed to give a correct description of the probability distribution of the test statistic, and in this situation the use of Fisher's exact test becomes more appropriate.